-You have a duty to safeguard pupils/students from:
+You have a duty to safeguard pupils/students from: Physical abuse Sexual abuse Emotional abuse Neglect

-- Physical abuse

-- Sexual abuse

-- Emotional abuse

-- Neglect

-- Specific safeguarding issues as outlined by the DfE guidance, Keeping Children Safe in Education.
+Specific safeguarding issues as outlined by the DfE guidance, Keeping Children Safe in Education, which includes responsibilities in relation to Prevent.

-You must take reasonable care of pupils under their supervision with the aim of ensuring their welfare and safety.
+You must take reasonable care of pupils/students under their supervision with the aim of ensuring their welfare and safety.
 Failure to do so may be regarded as neglect.

-You must comply with school policy that supports the wellbeing of pupils and this includes co-operation and collaboration with external agencies that support the welfare of children.
+You must comply with school/college policy that supports the wellbeing of pupils/students and this includes co-operation and collaboration with external agencies that support the welfare of children/young people.

-There is a duty to safeguard pupils which includes the duty to report any concerns about a pupil and to have a working knowledge of the procedures in place for this.
-You have a professional responsibility to inform an appropriate person if it is believed that a colleague is behaving in a way that compromises the wellbeing and safety of any child or group of children.
+There is a duty to safeguard pupils/students includes the duty to report any concerns about a pupil/student and to have a working knowledge of the procedures in place for this.
+You have a professional responsibility to inform an appropriate person if it is believed that a colleague is behaving in a way that compromises the wellbeing and safety of any child/young person or group of children or young people.
 You should know about and have access to the Confidential Reporting Code and the Whistleblowing Procedure and feel able to use this.